pderaaij/research-intrapreneurship/thesis/chapter-1.md

 ## 1.4 Method of research

-Following a quantitative study this research will find an answer on its hypothesis....
+A quantitative study will be used to collect the data for this study.
+This data will be analysed using regression analysis.